Jules-NC/GodotARKit/README.md

 # Troubleshooting
 #### Device Not Connecting
-- Verify same Wi-Fi network
+- Verify same Wi-Fi network.
-- Check computer's local IP address
+- Check computer's local IP address.
-- Ping yourself both ways
+- Ping yourself both ways.
-- Ensure port matches (default: 11111)
+- Ensure port matches (default: 11111).
-- Check firewall UDP settings
+- Check firewall UDP settings.
-- Verify "Start Server" is enabled
+- Verify "Start Server" is enabled.
-- Check if the addon creator is to blame
+- Check if the addon creator is to blame.

 # Credits
-Developed for the Godot community by: **Jules Neghnagh--Chenavas**
+Developed for the Godot community by: **Jules Neghnagh--Chenavas**.

 # Contributing
 DO IT!
 I surely made errors, especially on the UI.
 Didn't even test with more than one device.
 It's also my first plugin.

 # License
-This addon has been released under the **MIT License**
+This addon has been released under the **MIT License**.